AlibabaCloudDocs/ecs/intl.en-US/Images/Public image/Known issues.md

     Codename:    Core
     ```

--   Cause: The centos\_8\_0\_x64\_20G\_alibase\_20200218.vhd public image is in the public image list and was updated with the latest community update package.
+-   Cause: The centos\_8\_0\_x64\_20G\_alibase\_20200218.vhd image is in the public image list and was updated by using the latest community update package.
 The image was upgraded and the actual system version is CentOS 8.1.

     ![centos_8_0_x64_20G_alibase_20200218.vhd](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5763559951/p94918.png)

 -   Involved image: centos\_8\_0\_x64\_20G\_alibase\_20200218.vhd.
--   Solution: You can call operations such as [RunInstances](/intl.en-US/API Reference/Instances/RunInstances.md) with `ImageId set to centos_8_0_x64_20G_alibase_20191225.vhd` to create an instance whose system version is CentOS 8.0.
+-   Solution: You can call operations such as [RunInstances](/intl.en-US/API Reference/Instances/RunInstances.md) and set `ImageId` to centos\_8\_0\_x64\_20G\_alibase\_20191225.vhd to create an instance whose system version is CentOS 8.0.

 ## Debian 9.6: Classic network-type instances have network configuration issues

 -   Problem description: Classic network-type instances created from Debian 9 public images cannot be pinged.
--   Cause: Classic network-type instances created from Debian 9 public images cannot be automatically assigned IP addresses through the Dynamic Host Configuration Protocol \(DHCP\) because the systemd-networkd service is disabled by default in Debian 9.
+-   Cause: Classic network-type instances created from Debian 9 public images cannot be automatically assigned IP addresses by using Dynamic Host Configuration Protocol \(DHCP\) because the systemd-networkd service is disabled by default in Debian 9.
 -   Involved image: debian\_9\_06\_64\_20G\_alibase\_20181212.vhd.
--   Solution: Run the following commands:
+-   Solution: Run the following commands in sequence:

     ```
     systemctl enable systemd-networkd